You've Got A Course Inside You!

 You know you have something amazing to share with the world.

 You have the passion, the knowledge, and know that it is time to put it all into course form- you just have no clue how to deal with all the tech and how to make those pro-style workbooks and worksheets.
+Maybe you don’t know what to include and what to leave out.
+Or maybe you have a course idea, but aren’t sure that people will actually buy your course once it is finished.

 Introducing Course Co-Creation!

-Easy!
+Simple!
 You show up with your knowledge and expertise, and I take care of the rest!
 This isn't another course about creating courses- this is a customized experience where I walk beside you every step of the way, guiding and assisting you to manifest the course of your dreams.
 I even help you to sell it once it's finished!
 Who else does that?

 First, we have a virtual meeting where we discuss what you want to teach, who your target market is, and make sure that you are giving your audience exactly what they need so that your course will be poised for success as soon as your launch it.
 This is actually the most important part of creating a course- and it is a part that many people skip in their haste to just get something out there.